 - While potatoes are cooking, heat an oven safe 10" skillet over medium high and add olive oil.
 When oil is hot, add onion and garlic, sauteing for about 5 minutes or until onions are soft.

 - Add ground turkey to the skillet, and continue cooking, breaking up the ground turkey with a spoon, until turkey is cooked through.

 - Add peppers, corn, chiles, chili powder, cilantro, cumin and lime juice.
 Continue cooking for about 5 minutes or until peppers are slightly softened.

-- Drain potatoes, and mash with cream cheese, and cheddar
+- Drain potatoes, and mash with cream cheese.
+Stir grated cheddar into mashed potatoes

 - Spread potatoes on top of ground turkey mixture.
 Brush top with beaten egg